 Let’s be honest here.
 The fact that you have a website means you have something to say, or something to sell.
 That would be you, and about a billion of your closest friends and relatives, all clamoring for attention.
-So how can you get found in all of that mishmash?
+So how can you increase the odds for your website to get found in all of that mishmash?
 One of the best options is search engine optimization (SEO).
-Via the basic structure of your website, placement of keywords and various links, plus a good site map, your chances of discovery by Google, Bing or any of the other engines are enhanced.
+Via the basic structure of your website, placement of keywords or keyword synonyms, and various links, plus a good site map, your chances of discovery by Google, Bing or any of the other engines are enhanced.

-Here’s a scary thought: All of that physical paste-up equipment is in storage somewhere, and I can’t even give it away, thanks to the warp speed of technology innovations.
+Here’s a scary thought: All of that physical paste-up equipment is still in storage somewhere.
+And I can’t even give it away, thanks to the warp speed of technology innovations.
 I think I was able to count it as a business loss, though.
 The point is, we move on to the next level, ever advancing, learning and growing.
-These days I’m affiliated with an up-and-coming website design house besides my SEO duties.

 In business, the object is to make a profit, hopefully doing what you love.
 For instance, I’m mad about words, always have been.
 I find myself mentally editing nearly everything, correcting spelling, grammar and usage even on Facebook.
 An exercise in futility, to be sure, and fairly compulsive, but when I tell myself I can stop at any time, my self just laughs and laughs.

 So that’s a bit about me.
 What about you?
 Let’s have a cup of coffee and get acquainted.